Home fuel cell: Incentives

-In the U.S.A., home fuel cells are eligible for substantial incentives and rebates at both the state and federal levels as a part of renewable energy policy.
-For example, the California Self Generation Incentive Program (SGIP) rebate ($2,500 per kW) and Federal Tax Credits ($1,000 per kW residential and $3,000 per kW commercial) will significantly reduce the net capital cost to the customer.
+In the US, home fuel cells are eligible for substantial incentives and rebates at both the state and federal levels as part of renewable energy policy.
+For example, the California Self Generation Incentive Program (SGIP) rebate ($2,500 per kW) and Federal Tax Credits ($1,000 per kW residential and $3,000 per kW commercial) significantly reduce the net capital cost to the customer.
 For businesses, additional cash advantages can be realized from bonuses and accelerated depreciation of fuel cells.

 In addition, home fuel cells receive net metering credit in many service areas for any excess electricity generated but not used by putting it back on the utility grid.

 The Database of State Incentives for Renewables & Efficiency (DSIRE) provides comprehensive information on state, local, utility, and federal incentives that promote renewable energy and energy efficiency.

 California

-In California in particular, utilities charge higher per kWh rates as energy consumption rises above established baselines – with the top tier set at the highest rates to discourage consumption at those levels.
-Home fuel cells reduce customer exposure to the top tier rates, saving homeowners as much as 45% in reduced annual energy costs.
+In California, in particular, utilities charge higher per kWh rates as energy consumption rises above established baselines, with the top tier set at the highest rates to discourage consumption at those levels.
+Home fuel cells reduce customer exposure to the top-tier rates, saving homeowners as much as 45% in reduced annual energy costs.

 Market status

-Home fuel cells are a new market and represent a fundamental shift in the sourcing of energy.
-An individual home fuel cell system installed in a US home becomes a part of the bigger picture of U.S. energy independence.
-An ultimate benefit of home fuel cells will be to eventually create networks of micro-CHP systems distributed throughout communities and business parks.
-This self-generation of energy in a distributed generation approach will secure and increase US power generating capacity, enabling unused electricity to be sent back to the grids without having to add new power plants and transmission lines.
-Putting a home fuel cell system into homes has the potential to get people off-the-grid, play a significant role in energy efficiency, and reduce US dependence on foreign energy imports.
+Home fuel cells represent a new market and a fundamental shift in energy sourcing.
+An individual home fuel cell system installed in a U.S. residence supports U.S. energy independence.
+Home fuel cell systems in homes could lessen reliance on public utilities, increase energy efficiency, and reduce US dependence on foreign energy imports.
+This self-generation of energy in a distributed generation approach would secure and increase US power generating capacity, enabling unused electricity to be sent back to the grids without having to add new power plants and transmission lines.